zach-nobles/NLC-Project-Part-B/README.md

 As alluded to above, the feedback linearization controller is not ready to be excuted, feel free to add to it!

+# Controller Design
+Matlab scripts are also contained in this repository.
+These scripts were used to design the controllers and evaluate performance of those controller.

 # Report
 A report was created summarizing and analyzing the controller performance through matlab simulation and PX4 simultion OVERLEAF Report Link: https://www.overleaf.com/4463832759kznjknvbtdtb